Userhl0133/SC2002-Hospital-Management-System/README.md

 ## Objective
 The goal of the assignment is to :
 - Apply the Object-Oriented (OO) concepts you have learnt in the course,
-- To model, design and develop an OO application.
+- To model, design and develop an hospital management system application.
 - Gain familiarity with using Java as an object oriented programming language.
 - Work collaboratively as a group to achieve a common goal.